 - “backup” Power of Attorney: $150 ($100).
-This is an additional power of attorney designed to protect you if you and your first choice are incapacitated at the same time.
+This is an additional power of attorney if you want separate documents for your separate Attorneys rather than combining them all in a single document.

 - Both an Advance Directive and Nomination of Committee: $75 ($50).

 - Representation Agreement: $600 ($450).
 Instead of an Advance Directive or Nomination of Committee, you get a detailed document naming who makes your healthcare choices throughout your incapacity and specific instructions about types of treatment you do or don’t want, type of care facility and whatever added touches you would like at that time to improve the quality of your life.

 - Life Insurance Trusts: starting at $2,000 ($1,500).
 A separate document that replaces the simple form provided by your insurance company.
 It minimizes the chances of the wrong people inheriting inadvertently or of your children receiving the insurance proceeds at age 19 without supervision.
 This fee also includes filing a copy of the document with your insurer.

 - Life Insurance Beneficiary Designation Clause starting at $450 ($300.)
 Provides most of the same benefits of a life insurance trust but within the Will.
 Still avoids probate and creditor issues but requires updating every time you change your Will and doesn’t protect your privacy like a separate life insurance trust.

 - RRSP/ RRIF/ TFSA Trusts: starting at $2,000 ($1,500).
 Does the same thing for your registered plans that a life insurance trust does for your life insurance.